 The Dubai Financial Services Authority, or DFSA, acts as the independent regulator of fund managers and investment funds setup in the DIFC, which provides a high degree of comfort to individual and professional investors.
-The DIFC offers both Domestic Fund Manager and External Fund Manager licenses, both of which allow for the management of Public, Exempt and Qualified Investor Funds.
+The DIFC offers both Domestic Fund Manager and External Fund Manager licenses, both of which allow for the management of DIFC Public fund, DIFC Exempt fund and DIFC Qualified Investor Fund.
 The DIFC Registrar of Companies (ROC) offers multiple fund structures, included open-ended and closed ended investment companies, and GP-LP structures.

 With DIFC Funds, Fund Managers can target the GCC market, and the wider MENASA region, taking advantage of the numerous Double Taxation Avoidance Treaties that the UAE has in place.
 Zero-rate personal and corporate tax also make the DIFC an attractive destination to setup and manage investment funds.

 Here are some specific advantages of establishing in the Dubai International Financial Centre.